DynamiX: Large-Scale Dynamic Social Network Simulator: Introduction

-To tackle these challenges, we introduce $DynamiX$, a large-scale social network simulator explicitly dedicated to modeling dynamic social networks. $DynamiX$ captures how users dynamically adjust their social relationships over time, while also reflects the switching roles of core agents that drive event propagation.
-Specifically, we innovatively introduce a \textit{dynamic hierarchy module} along with a core agent selection method.
-This module distinguishes opinion leaders from ordinary users by quantifying their propagation potential and content diversity at each timestep. \textit{This allows adaptive switching of core agents with key characteristics, balancing high efficiency and accuracy in large-scale social simulations}.
-Furthermore, we design \textit{distinct dynamic social relationships modeling strategies for different agent types}.
-For core agents, we design an \textit{information-stream-based link prediction method}, which assesses attitude similarity, content timeliness, and tweet influence to recommend potential like-minded non-neighbor agents.
-This allows core agents to decide whether to follow or unfollow others autonomously, thus mimicking realistic homogeneous connection behavior and dynamic relationship evolution.
-For ordinary agents, we construct an \textit{inequality-oriented behavior decision-making module}.
-We introduce a concept of trust to quantify unequal interactions among agents and employ a dynamic link prediction engine to model relationship evolution driven by multiple factors.
-This strategy reflects how core agents and local neighbors influence the passive behaviors of most agents in the real world.
+In this work, we introduce $DynamiX$, a large-scale social network simulator designed to reflect the dynamic switching of agent roles and capture the structural evolution, \emph{i.e.,} the formation and dissolution, of social relationships.
+Specifically, we design a Dynamic Hierarchy (DH) module to distinguish opinion leaders from ordinary users, by quantifying their propagation potential and content diversity at each timestep.
+This allows adaptive switching of core agents driving event propagation, optimizing the balance between efficiency and accuracy in large-scale social simulations.
+Furthermore, we develop distinct modeling strategies of dynamic social relationships for different agent types.
+For LLM-based core agents, we model the evolution of social relationships as continuous responses, \emph{e.g.,} follow and unfollow, to incoming information streams.
+We propose a Personalized Relationships Evolution Engine (PREE) to recommend like-minded information streams from non-neighbors, promoting form a new follow relationship.
+Based on interacting memories from neighbors and personalized information streams, core agents autonomously decide whether to unfollow or follow others, thereby mimicking realistic homogeneous connection behaviors and dynamic relationships adjustments.
+For ABM-driven ordinary agents, we construct a Dynamic-Relationship-Oriented Agent-Based Model (DRO-ABM).
+It introduces a concept of trust to quantify unequal interactions among agents and employs a multi-factor relationships predictor to model relationships change driven by multi-dimensional factors.
+This strategy reflects how core agents and local neighbors influence the passive behaviors of most agents in the real world, while maintaining scalability for large-scale simulations.